tcarrio/vinyl-flow/README.md

-# nodejs-express-ng-practice
+# vinyl-flow

-I have had an idea for an application I have wanted to build out for some time.
+I have had an idea for an application which I have wanted to build out for some time.

 **End goal: Allow a dedicated hardware device to provide streaming audio to Chromecast-enabled devices.**